Over the Hedge (video game): Gameplay

 Over the Hedge features 3D platform gameplay as well as mini games.
 Players navigate a series of homes searching for luxury items, controlling RJ, Verne, Hammy or Stella.
 Character voices are provided by soundalikes rather than the original actors who recorded the voices for the film (except Bucky, Spike and Quillo).

 Two different kinds of attacks can be employed, melee and ranged.
 Your arsenal includes golf clubs, sticks, baseball bats, plungers and other various items to use as improvised weapons.
 Ranged attacks consist of throwing boomerangs, frisbees and shooting golf balls, and these attacks can be charged up.
 There are also energy attacks, projectile weapons and objects to pick up and throw at enemies.
 The game has several pickup weapons, such as weapons that only opponents have (i.e., a trowel).
 There are also guns that can be picked up, such as a toy ball launcher, a freeze ray, a bubble shooter, or a lava blaster.

 Players can jump or double jump.
 The game allows a second player to press a button on the second controller and join the game at any time, as well as pause the game and drop out.
 There are also plenty of obstacles and hazards to overcome, as well as objectives to complete and extras to collect.
 The game also has an array of hats, which when collected make a humorous sound and act as armor.
 These include a chef hat, a crown, a witch hat and a hockey helmet amongst others.

 Several locations from the movie (and some that are not) appear to give a greater playing ground than the suburbs, the home base being the woods where all the loot is stored.
-Players can switch around between the four characters to give the storyline some slight twist, as each character says something different when a situation arises, to slightly alter the story.
+Players can switch around between the four characters to give the storyline some slight twist, as each character says something different when a situation arises, to slightly alter the story, exempt of the first 4 levels, which resume the end of the film.